umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-export-v7.md

 </details>

 {% hint style="info" %}
-It is recommended to first only import schema and schema files (by deselecting 'Content' and 'Content files' in the dialog).
-You can follow that by a complete import of all content and schema.
-The order in which the artifacts are imported depends on the dependencies between them.
-By importing schema first we ensure the schema is updated before any content is processed.
+It is recommended to start by importing only the schema and schema files (by deselecting 'Content' and 'Content files' in the dialog).
+Then, you can proceed with importing all content and schema together.
+The order in which the artifacts are imported depends on their dependencies.
+By importing the schema first, we ensure that the schema is updated before any content is processed.
 {% endhint %}

 #### Obtaining Umbraco Deploy for Umbraco 7